RISHABH12005/EV3/README.md

 - Built-in *rotational sensor* for precise control.

 ### *Medium Motor*
-- Faster and smaller, suitable for precise and rapid movements.
+- Faster and smaller, suitable for precise & rapid movements.
 - Includes a *rotational sensor*.

 ---